raydac/zxpoly/README.md

 # Changelog

 __2.2.1 (SNAPSHOT)__
+- added option to change number of border lines (by default 40)
 - added stereo sound for AY-channels (ABC by default, it is possible turn on ACB)

 __2.2.0 (24-jun-2021)__